Skip to Content

 Some research suggests that during a meltdown, an individual’s IQ even drops by 30 points.

-Exercise also reduces anxiety because it causes the brain to produce more dopamine and other endorphins.
-These are the brain’s natural mood lifters.
+Exercise has been proven to reduce cortisol and adrenaline levels, which helps improve emotional regulation.
+Exercise also reduces anxiety because it causes the brain to produce more dopamine and endorphins, the brain’s natural mood lifters.

 When our brains have lower cortisol levels and more dopamine levels, self-regulation is much easier.